- Jan 18, 2019

 An Introduction to Managed vs Unmanaged Hosting

 Choosing a hosting plan is one of the first steps you’ll take when creating your website.
-Put simply, a hosting plan is what enables your site to be visible on the internet.
-Your hosting provider will store your site on one or more servers.
+A hosting plan is what enables your site to be visible on the internet.
+Your hosting provider will store your site on their servers.
 In turn, those servers will take care of displaying the necessary data to visitors.

 There are a number of different hosting plans available, and each offers additional benefits alongside the basic hosting service.
-Shared hosting, for example, is a popular low-cost option that places your site on the same server as many others.
-VPS hosting is a little more expensive, but offers you extra resources and security.
+Shared hosting is a popular low-cost option that places your site on the same server as many other websites.
+VPS hosting is a little more expensive, but offers you extra resources, security, and isolation because your sites are the only sites on the server.

 With a managed hosting plan, on the other hand, it’s likely that your provider will carry out the majority of those tasks for you.
 The specific services provided will vary depending on the company.
-However, they usually involve automated backups, regular updates, and constant security scanning.
+Managed hosting usually involves automated backups, regular updates, and constant security scanning.
 Let’s look more closely at the key differences between these two hosting options.

 Managed vs Unmanaged Hosting: Pros and Cons